hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_service.html.markdown

 ---

-A `service_data_flow_templates` block supports the following:
+A `service_data_flow_template` block supports the following:

-* `template_name` - The name of the data flow template.
+* `name` - The name of the data flow template.
 This must be unique within the parent data flow policy rule.

 * `direction` - The direction of this flow.
 Possible values are `Uplink`, `Downlink` and `Bidirectional`.